soc-ucsd/mixed-traffic/docs/smoothing_traffic_flow.md

 v_ctr = v_max/2*(1-cos(pi*(s_ctr-s_st)/(s_go-s_st)));
 ```

-Safe distance setting.
+Safe distance setting:

 The minimum safe distance value is set to zero since the vehicle length is ignored.
 ```matlab
 sd = 0;
 ```

-Initial State for each vehicle
+Initial State for each vehicle:

+_ dev_s indicate the deviation spacing for each vehicle.
+- dev_v means the deviation velocity.
+- v_ini indicate the initial velocity of each vehicle.
 ```matlab
 S = zeros(NumStep,N,3);
 dev_s = 0;